hpe-dev-incubator/hpe-dev-portal/content/blog/data-analytic-with-pyspark-using-hpe-ezmeral-container-platform.md

 ## Preparing the datasets

-Imagine we had a very large CSV file ready for analysis.
-We have to put the file to the distributed filesystem.
-Of course, you can do that with the graphic user interface HPE ECP provided.
+Imagine that you have a very large CSV file ready for analysis.
+You need to put the file to the distributed filesystem.
+Of course, you can do that with the graphic user interface provided through HPE Ezmeral Container Platform.

 ![image](https://user-images.githubusercontent.com/72959956/120461217-67f84280-c3cc-11eb-9126-e69cacef4432.png)

-The other way would be dragging the file to the left panel of the Jupyter Lab and run the following commands to put the file to the "TenantStorage" through DataTap.
+The other way to do this would be to drag the file to the left panel of the Jupyter Lab and run the following commands to put the file to the "TenantStorage" through DataTap.